amariparris/amariparris/README.md

 - 👋 Hi, I’m amari parris
-- 👀 I’m interested in Data Analytics & Investing
+- 👀 I’m interested in Data Analytics Private Equity, and Investing
 - 📫 How to reach me kendallparris13@gmail.com

 <!---